 I live in an area so rural that the garbage trucks won’t drive out to collect our trash.
 Ironically, they drive right past en route to the local landfill hundreds of times daily, but they won’t stop to collect.
 Hmmm.

 Finding the piece in the trash heap

 Anyways, I have to haul the trash to the county trash drop off point each week.
 They have bins for trash, wood, and metals.
 The attendant at the location often snags metal shelves and pieces that still look half decent and sets them aside into a pile for residents to grab.
 If I see something interesting, I always ask permission to take and he always says yes.

-This piece was very rusted.
-At some time, somebody tried to paint it but got paint runs under the tape and everyplace else.
+Rust spots covered the piece.
+At some time, somebody tried to paint it but made of a mess of paint runs under their tape job…and everyplace else.
 They apparently gave up on it.
 In addition, it had a power strip that was an old non-grounded version mounted to the leg.

 On the other hand, it was fairly sturdy with just some tightening up needed, had clean lines that would work with my mid-century ranch home, and it was metal so I knew I could hit it with some spray paint and it would be ok.